 The Board can exercise discretion to award compensation absent attainment of corporate goals or to reduce or increase the size of any award.
-In December 2023, after reviewing the results of the Executive Compensation Benchmarking which indicated that NEO compensation was below the 50th percentile for the peer group, the Board exercised its discretion to award additional DSUs to the NEOs.
+The Board did not exercise this discretion in 2024 with respect to any NEO.

 In the course of conducting its annual review of compensation, the Compensation Committee considers the implications and risks associated with the Company's executive compensation policies, philosophy and practices.
 As discussed above, the Compensation Committee follows an overall compensation model which ensures that an adequate portion of overall compensation for NEOs is "at risk" and only realized through the performance of the Company over both the short-term and long-term.
 The Compensation Committee reviews the model to ensure that there are sufficient features to mitigate the incentive for excessive risk taking.
 Some of the key risk mitigating features include: